Katy Perry Reacts to Italian Neighborhood Singing 'Roar,' Though the Video is Sadly Fake

 Tweets about this

-Anette Fekete Katy Perry Reacts to Italian Neighborhood Singing 'Roar,' Though the Video is Sadly Fake https://t.co/Tr2Rf5AtO2 via @JustJared18 minutes ago

-RENI🍭 RT @JustJared: Katy Perry reacted to a video that seemingly showed a quarantined Italian neighborhood singing "Roar" together, though the v… 19 minutes ago
+Sandra Irwin RT @JustJared: Katy Perry reacted to a video that seemingly showed a quarantined Italian neighborhood singing "Roar" together, though the v… 1 hour ago